Read This First

 Prompt 2: Provide examples in which apparently vicious circularity is christened virtuous without adequate justification.

-The section works by contrast: Introduction as a load-bearing piece, Explanation of Impredicative Definitions as a defining term, and Christening as Virtuous Without Adequate Justification as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Explanation of Impredicative Definitions as a defining term, Christening as Virtuous Without Adequate Justification as a load-bearing piece, and Inadequate Justification as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Introduction distinct from Explanation of Impredicative Definitions.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Explanation of Impredicative Definitions distinct from Christening as Virtuous Without Adequate Justification.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This middle step takes the pressure from circularity and turns it toward circularity.
-That is what keeps the page cumulative rather than episodic.
+That is what keeps the page cumulative instead of episodic.

 In real analysis, the completeness property states that every non-empty set of real numbers bounded above has a least upper bound (supremum).
 The supremum is defined by quantifying over all upper bounds, including itself.